add-ons/service.iptv.manager/README.md

 # IPTV Manager
 This Service Add-on allows supported IPTV Add-ons to integrates their Live TV and Radio Channels in the Kodi PVR.
-IPTV Manager will periodically poll those Add-ons for Channels and EPG data, and generate a new `m3u` playlist and `xmltv` file that the Kodi PVR Addon [IPTV Simple](https://github.com/kodi-pvr/pvr.iptvsimple) can use.
+IPTV Manager will periodically poll those Add-ons for Channels and EPG data, and generate a new M3U playlist and XMLTV file that the Kodi PVR Addon [IPTV Simple](https://github.com/kodi-pvr/pvr.iptvsimple) can use.

 We got inspiration from the [IPTV Merge](https://www.matthuisman.nz/2019/02/iptv-merge-kodi-add-on.html) addon from Matt Huisman, but decided to do things a bit differently.
-With this integration, the Add-ons don't have to generate an `m3u` file or `xmltv` file themselves but can provide us structured JSON data.
+With this integration, the Add-ons do not have to generate an M3U file or XMLTV file themselves but can provide us structured JSON data.

 > **Note:** IPTV Manager is still under development, and things might still change.
 The goal is to create an Add-on that
 > can be included in the Kodi Add-on Repository, so we need to find a way that works best.